 Students previously enrolled in good standing who have not attended Eastern for a semester or more and are not on leave of absence must apply to the Registrar at least four weeks prior to the beginning of the session.
 Students who have attended another college since last attending Eastern must submit an official transcript from that institution.
-Transfer credit for such work will be granted where it is appropriate but grades will not transfer.
+Transfer credit for such work will be granted for equivalent Eastern University courses or electives.
+All grades will calculate into the overall grade-point average.
 All former students accepted for readmission must pay the appropriate general expense deposit.